cvk98/Proxmox-memory-balancer/README.md

 If you want the load balancer not to migrate some VM, connect any ISO image to it.

-This script supports clusters with HA enabled.
+This version of the script supports clusters with HA enabled.